 In cases where the Council of Europe and its international experts are best placed to provide expertise and advice a government requires, the Youth Department can organise youth policy advisory missions.
 These assess the youth policy relative to a specific developmental question or issue of concern.
 A team of up to five independent experts visit the country to conduct the assessment and prepare their recommendations according to Council of Europe norms and standards.
 The team is supported by a representative of the requesting national authority with relevant language and thematic expertise.
 A concise report containing concrete and practical recommendations pertinent to the youth policy development issues of concern to the country is produced for the authorities for follow up in the immediate and medium terms.
 The CDEJ might request a progress report from the authorities approximately 12 months after the visit.

-In 2018, the Agency of Youth and Sport of “the former Yugoslav Republic of Macedonia” requested expert assistance for the drafting of a new law on youth and the revision of the national youth strategy.
+In 2018, the Agency of Youth and Sport of “the former Yugoslav Republic of Macedonia” (as it was then known) requested expert assistance for the drafting of a new law on youth and the revision of the national youth strategy.
 A delegation, composed of an expert in youth policy, a legal expert, and members of the CDEJ and the Advisory Council on Youth, met with different national stakeholders in Skopje in June 2018.
-The delegation's conclusions and recommendations will be presented to the CDEJ in October 2018.
+The delegation's conclusions and recommendations were presented to the CDEJ in October 2018.